KaranKumarMahato/video_bot/README.md

-video_bot
-Video Upload Automation Bot Overview This Python script automates the process of downloading videos from social media platforms (Instagram, TikTok), uploading them to a platform using an API, and creating posts with relevant metadata.
-It monitors a specified directory for new videos, downloads them, uploads them to the platform, and deletes the local files after a successful upload.
+The Video Upload Automation Bot is a Python script that automates the process of downloading videos from social media platforms like Instagram and TikTok, uploading them to a platform via an API, and creating posts with the relevant metadata.
+The bot monitors a specified directory for new video files, downloads them, uploads them to the platform, and deletes the local files after a successful upload.
+This automation helps streamline the process of managing video content.

-Features Download Videos: Downloads videos from URLs (Instagram, TikTok).
-Upload Videos: Uploads downloaded videos to a platform via an API.
-Create Post: Creates a post with video metadata using the platform's API.
-Monitor Directory: Monitors a directory for new video files and processes them automatically.
-Delete After Upload: Deletes local video files after they have been uploaded successfully.
-Requirements Python 3.7+ Install the following Python libraries: requests: For HTTP requests to interact with the API. youtube_dl: For downloading videos from social media platforms. tqdm: For progress bars in long-running processes. watchdog: For directory monitoring. aiohttp: For asynchronous HTTP requests. json: For working with JSON data.
-Install the required dependencies using:
+Features
+Download Videos: The bot can download videos from Instagram and TikTok using URLs.
+Upload Videos: Once downloaded, the bot uploads videos to a platform using a provided API.
+Create Post: After uploading, the bot creates a post with metadata (such as the video title and hash) using the platform's API.
+Monitor Directory: The bot continuously monitors a designated directory for new video files (specifically .mp4 files) and processes them automatically.
+Delete After Upload: The local video files are deleted after being successfully uploaded, ensuring there is no unnecessary storage usage.
+Requirements
+The bot requires Python 3.7+ and the following libraries: requests for HTTP requests, youtube_dl for downloading videos from social media platforms, tqdm for progress bars, watchdog for directory monitoring, aiohttp for asynchronous HTTP requests, and json for handling JSON data.
+These dependencies can be installed by running the command pip install requests youtube_dl tqdm watchdog aiohttp.

+Configuration
-bash Copy code pip install requests youtube_dl tqdm watchdog aiohttp Configuration Before running the script, ensure the following variables are set:
+Before running the bot, configure the script by setting the following variables:

+FLIC_TOKEN: This is your unique Flic token, which is required for API authentication and can be obtained via a message on Telegram.
-FLIC_TOKEN: Your Flic token, which is required to authenticate with the API.
-(Received from Telegram message) CATEGORY_ID: The category ID for the posts.
-Adjust based on your platform's categories.
-VIDEO_DIR: The directory where videos will be stored temporarily.
-Make sure the directory exists or it will be created. python Copy code FLIC_TOKEN = "your_flic_token_here" CATEGORY_ID = 2 VIDEO_DIR = "./videos" Functions
+CATEGORY_ID: This refers to the category ID for the posts and should be set according to the platform's categories.
+VIDEO_DIR: This is the directory where videos will be temporarily stored.
+Ensure the directory exists, or it will be created automatically.
+Functions

-get_upload_url() This function retrieves a unique upload URL for video files from the API.

-upload_video(file_path, upload_url) This function uploads a video to the platform using the upload URL received from the API.

-create_post(file_name, video_hash) This function creates a post with the uploaded video's metadata, including the title and hash, via the platform's API.

-download_video(url) Downloads a video from a URL (Instagram or TikTok) using youtube_dl.
+get_upload_url(): Retrieves a unique upload URL for video files from the platform's API. upload_video(file_path, upload_url): Uploads a video to the platform using the upload URL obtained from the API. create_post(file_name, video_hash): Creates a post with the video's metadata, including the title and hash, via the platform's API. download_video(url): Downloads videos from the specified URL (Instagram or TikTok) using youtube_dl.

-VideoHandler A custom event handler class that uses watchdog to monitor the video directory for new .mp4 files and triggers the handle_new_video function when a new video is added.
+A custom event handler class, VideoHandler, uses the watchdog library to monitor the video directory for new .mp4 files.
+It triggers the handle_new_video function when a new video is detected, which:

-handle_new_video(file_path) This function handles the steps to:

-Retrieve the upload URL.
-Upload the video.
-Create a post with metadata.
-Delete the local video file after successful upload.
-7. main() The main function sets up the monitoring of the video directory and runs the bot indefinitely, processing new videos as they are added.
+Retrieves the upload URL.
+Uploads the video.
+Creates a post with metadata.
+Deletes the local file after successful upload.
+Usage

-Usage Clone or download this repository to your local machine.
-Ensure all dependencies are installed by running: bash Copy code pip install -r requirements.txt Configure the script with your FLIC_TOKEN, CATEGORY_ID, and VIDEO_DIR.
-Run the bot using: bash Copy code python bot.py The bot will begin monitoring the VIDEO_DIR directory.
-When new .mp4 files are added, it will: Download the video (if the URL is provided).
+To use the bot, clone or download the repository to your local machine.
+Ensure that all dependencies are installed by running pip install -r requirements.txt.
+Configure the script with your FLIC_TOKEN, CATEGORY_ID, and VIDEO_DIR.
+Then, run the bot using the command python bot.py.
+The bot will begin monitoring the VIDEO_DIR directory.
+Whenever new .mp4 files are added, it will:

+Download the video (if a URL is provided).
 Upload it to the specified platform.
 Create a post for the video.
+Delete the local video file after successful upload.
+License
-Delete the local file after successful upload.
-License This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+For more details, refer to the LICENSE file.

+Troubleshooting
-Troubleshooting Permission Issues: Ensure the script has read and write permissions for the video directory.
+Permission Issues: Ensure the script has read and write permissions for the video directory.
 API Errors: Check the API response status codes.
-A non-200 response indicates an error (e.g., incorrect token or failed upload).
-Directory Monitoring Not Triggering: Ensure that the VIDEO_DIR directory exists and contains .mp4 files.
+A non-200 response indicates an error, such as an incorrect token or a failed upload.
+Directory Monitoring Not Triggering: Ensure that the VIDEO_DIR directory exists and contains .mp4 files for the bot to monitor and process.
+This bot offers an efficient and automated way to manage video content, download from social media platforms, and upload them to your specified platform without manual intervention.